-3.4 Research Question 2: Is the level of enjoyment of the leaderboard present in the solo mode associated with the scores players assigned to each game mode (vs. human, vs. CPU and solo)?
+3.4 Research Question 2: Is the level of enjoyment of the leaderboard associated with the scores players assigned to each game mode?

 Normality tests were performed to examine the distribution of scores given to each game mode.
 Table 12 shows the result of the Shapiro-Wilk tests conducted for the four groups of leaderboard enjoyment.
 All tests yielded statistically significant results ($p \le 0.05$), indicating that the distribution of scores for all game modes did not adhere to a normal distribution within any of the groups.